Packing projects: what do businesses need to know?

 Packing comes in a variety of forms, including sachets, pouches, shrink and sleeves.
 You need to know which option best suits your business.

-Mick Clark, Managing Director at WePack, said: “It is important to establish what the consistency is before sending a product to be packed because when it arrives it might not be suitable.
+Mick Clark, Managing Director at WePack, said: “It is important to establish what the consistency is before sending a product to be packed because when it arrives the packaging might not be suitable.
 Businesses should be prepared with the required information.

-“We need to have a successful trial of the product before we agree to produce the full number because it’s not possible to have a one size fits all.
+“We need to have a successful trial of the product before we agree to produce the full number because it’s not possible to have a one size fits all solution.
 We give a price based on the solution and the time taken and cost of any additional equipment needed.”

 Products most suited to sachets are: